 The reason?
 A series of painful pipeline review meetings.

 “During reviews, I would ask for X and she would give me Y. She had her own path to closing deals, but I never took the time to understand her process,” said Harris, who now runs the Harris Consulting Group, a sought-after sales training company.
 “One day, she walked out in frustration.”

 While successful pipeline reviews identify ways reps can move deals ahead, they often fall flat.
 There are countless reasons — poor sales data, misaligned goals, lack of preparation, miscommunication, poor management skills — but with productive pipeline reviews at the core of accurate business forecasting, it’s critical sales teams get them right.

 Responsibility for successful reviews rests on top-level sales leaders and CROs.
 These “buck stops here” C-levels need to frame pipeline review structure and cadence so reps and managers are set up for success.

 Fortunately, it’s eminently doable.
-Over the years, I’ve learned several simple methods for making pipeline reviews efficient and useful.
+There are several simple methods for making pipeline reviews efficient and useful.
 Sales leaders, take note:

 1. Cancel teamwide pipeline reviews

 Group pipeline reviews are almost always a waste of time.
 Some managers may think this is the perfect way to coach — working through one rep’s stalled deal and using it as a guidepost or lesson for the entire team.
 The truth is, reps don’t pay attention.

 Keep your pipeline reviews between individual reps and the manager.
 This ensures that both are focused on the deals that matter.

 There is one exception: when multiple reps are involved in a sale, managers should bring them together for collaborative strategizing and problem-solving.